coqui-ai/TTS/README.md

 <br/>

+Mozilla TTS is a deep learning based Text2Speech project, low in cost and high in quality.

 This project is a part of [Mozilla Common Voice](https://voice.mozilla.org/en).

-Mozilla TTS aims a deep learning based Text2Speech engine, low in cost and high in quality.

 English Voice Samples: https://erogol.github.io/ddc-samples/